 Under normal conditions, the light generated by the pulsing infrared LED is not seen by the light sensor, as it is positioned out of the direct path of the light beam.
 When smoke enters the sensing chamber, light from the pulsing LED light source is reflected by the smoke particles onto the photodiode light sensor.
-At the first sighting of smoke, the alarm is put into a pre-alarm mode.
-This is indicated by a rapidly flashing LED on the face of the alarm.
-Once the light sensor confirms smoke for 2 consecutive pulses inside the chamber, the light sensor produces the signal necessary to trigger the alarm.
+At the first sighting of smoke, the device is put into a pre-alarm mode.

+This is indicated by a rapidly flashing LED on the face of the smoke alarm.
+Once the light sensor confirms smoke for 2 consecutive pulses inside the chamber, the light sensor produces the signal necessary to trigger the alarm and sound the electronic horn.

-This technique of verifying the smoke condition, combined with a 5-to-1 signal-tonoise ratio, substantially reduces the possibility of nuisance alarms.
+This technique of verifying the smoke condition, combined with a 5-to-1 signal-to-noise ratio, substantially reduces the possibility of nuisance alarms